-Jesus asked this question two thousand years ago to emphasise that there is no one with faith when He comes a second time (For more information, please refer to article Weeds and Wheat).
-If Jesus comes to judge a faithless world, there is no one to receive salvation.
+Jesus asked this question to emphasise that there will be no one with faith when He comes a second time (For more information, please refer to article Weeds and Wheat).
+If Jesus comes to judge a faithless world, there will be no one that could receive salvation.

-Thus, it is clear that the purpose of Jesus’ second coming recorded in Luke 18 is not for judgment.
-Jesus must first restore true faith before carrying out judgement.
-The Bible clearly prophesies about Judgment.
+Thus, it is clear that the purpose of Jesus’ second coming recorded in Luke 18 is not to bring judgment.
+Jesus must first restore true faith before carrying out judgment.
+The Bible prophesies about the Judgment day with clear descriptions.

 Isaiah 66:15-16 See, the Lord is coming with fire, and his chariots are like a whirlwind; he will bring down his anger with fury, and his rebuke with flames of fire.
 For with fire and with his sword the Lord will execute judgment on all people, and many will be those slain by the Lord.

-In both the Old and New Testaments, we can see how God carries out judgment.
-It is with fire that those who do not know God will be punished and those who believe and obey the gospel will be saved.
+In both the Old and New Testaments, it is prophesied that God will come with fire and punish those who do not know God and obey the gospel.

 Conversely, let us look at the records of His coming to restore faith before the judgment.

-This prophecy spoken by Jesus about His second coming is of stark contrast from that of Judgment.
+This prophecy spoken by Jesus about His second coming is of stark contrast from that of His Judgment.
 His appearance and purpose at His second coming is distinctly different from that of the Judgment day.
 At His second coming, Jesus appears on the clouds of heaven, with the purpose of gathering his elect for their salvation.

 In another prophecy about the second coming of Christ, there is a time gap between Jesus’ second coming and the Judgment day.